AsoStrife/Unicapp/README.md

 * 📱 `build-capacitor-ios` - build app and copy it to iOS capacitor project
 * 📱 `build-capacitor-android` - build app and copy it to Android capacitor project

+## Set the app

+In `./src/js/unicapp/constants.js` there are the main constants and configurations of the app.

+- **debug**: if true use `middlewareUrlDebug` and `middlewareUrlPhotoDebug` urls for Api.
+- **fallbackLocale**: If some strings are missing, the app will use fallbackLocale as strings.
+Default value is `en`
+- **supportedLanguages**: contains the supported languages
+- **middlewareUrlRemote** and **middlewareUrlPhotoRemote**: are the middleware api urls

+## i18n

+Unicapp supports internationalization natively.
+Inside the `./src/assets/` folder are the files containing the strings of the app.
+The folder contains one file for each supported language es `it.js`.

 ## Vite

 There is a [Vite](https://vitejs.dev) bundler setup.
 It compiles and bundles all "front-end" resources.
 You should work only with files located in `/src` folder.
 Vite config located in `vite.config.js`.